dodecastudio/craft-autosuggest/README.md

 ## Plugin Settings

 Default settings can be overridden.
-Please see the `config.php` file for details.
+Please see the `autosuggest-config.php` file for details.

 ## Licence 🌳